piersonphua/Telegram-Broadcast-Bot/README.md

 ### Overview

 This project involves a Telegram bot designed to broadcast messages to a large number of users.
 The bot interacts with a PostgreSQL database to retrieve user information and uses the `python-telegram-bot` library to send messages.
 The bot also features rate limiting to comply with Telegram's API limits.
+The project has since been adapted to become the Republic of Singapore Navy's internal communications infrastructure, delivering over 20k messages on a weekly basis.

 <p float="center">
 <img src="https://github.com/piersonphua/Telegram-Broadcast-Bot/blob/main/images/broadcast_bot.png?raw=true" width=100% height=100%>